SMWlDreams/MineSweeperJE/README.md

 The restart hotkey is no longer bound to the pause hotkey and vice versa.

 Application no longer crashes when the Logs or Records folders do not exist.

+## Version 1.3.1

+### Improvements

+Added a default hotkey to reset the settings file (hitting Ctrl + R will bring up a confirmation window to reset the settings then start a new game).

+### Bug Fixes

+Using a preset hash will no longer crash the application on startup when specified in launch settings.

+The settings verifier now properly sets the ERROR_LEVEL to 0 before verifying the file so it no longer things it is invalid after failing on startup.

+Using a preset hash and seed will no longer cause the board to be generated twice causing the board to overflow downward and the game to become unplayable.